PostHog/posthog.com/contents/docs/cdp/variance-connector.md

 ## Requirements

-This requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.31.0](https://posthog.com/blog/the-posthog-array-1-31-0) or later.
+This requires either PostHog Cloud with the data pipeline add-on, or a self-hosted PostHog instance running [version 1.31.0](https://posthog.com/blog/the-posthog-array-1-31-0) or later.
 The app supports `capture`, `page`, `identify`, and `alias` calls.

 Not running 1.31.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!